HyacinthBirb/NASA-API-Rover-Picture/README.md

 This softhwere is broken and shouldnt work, Nasa have pulled the API keys + I have removed my personal API key

+OG Python version can be found in the Python release

 Read release for full info + NASA API archived info for more info on what happend: https://github.com/corincerami/mars-photo-api

 ## Dependencies